ghendersonnc/Marisa/README.md

 $ python Marisa.py
 ```

+Or open in [PyCharm](https://www.jetbrains.com/pycharm/), configure a virtual environment with at least Python 3.8, install requirements.txt and run.

 ## Contribute

 Not accepting PRs.
 Clone the repository, create your own on GitHub (Or whatever else you use) and use BSD 3-Clause license.